 10 Facts about Traumatic Brain Injuries

-Written by Cooper and Friedman on February 12, 2018
+Written by Cooper & Friedman PLLC on February 12, 2018

 When a person experiences a traumatic brain injury, or TBI, the effects are devastating for both the injured party as well as their friends and family members.
 In fact, in the United States about 30% of all injury deaths result from traumatic brain injuries.
 If a person survives a TBI, the symptoms can last a lifetime.
 TBIs can result in:

 - Loss of vision or hearing

 Traumatic brain injuries are caused when a hit, jolt, or bump to the head disrupts the proper functions of the brain.
 TBIs range in severity.
 A more severe TBI results in longer periods of unconsciousness, extreme memory loss, and even death.
 However, the more common, mild form of TBI called “concussion” only brings about a brief change in consciousness or mental status and the injured party can generally bounce back.